Egerton Road, Bishopston, Bristol BS7

 In keeping with Franciscan austerity, the church is largely devoid of sculptural enrichment, this reserved for a panel bearing the Franciscan coat of arms over the main entrance.
 (There is also a life-size statue of St Bonaventure over the entrance to the former friary).
 Simple hood moulds are placed over the entrance doors at the west front and north porch.
 The western entrance is flanked by trefoil-headed lancets, while above this the west end of the nave is lit by tall triple lancets, stepped over the coat of arms.
 At the northwest corner, asymmetrically balancing the south porch, is the former baptistery, with canted end.
 The nave and aisles are under a continuous roof, the five aisle bays consisting of wide triple arched openings followed by two gabled bays with larger three-light windows, these with Decorated tracery.
 The flat east end of the chancel has triple lancets, as at the west end.

 The doors and side porch lead into a narthex area, from which original chamfered and panelled doors incorporating leaded glass lead into the church and (off to the liturgical north side) the former baptistery.
 Steps lead down to the nave (a ramp has been provided from the former baptistery).
 Above, a western organ loft has an openwork timber gallery front pierced with quatrefoils etc. (there is no organ in the gallery).
 The nave has a woodblock floor, while the sanctuary is carpeted.
 The walls are plastered, and the nave ceiling has a scissor-braced timber roof, the trusses rising from wall posts sitting on stone corbels.
 The nave arcade is of five bays, with moulded arches springing from octagonal piers.
 The overall effect of the interior is tall and stately.
 Diagonal struts spring from the rear side of the nave columns to support the lean-to timber aisle roofs.
 Confessionals with their original panelled and glazed doors give off the north aisle.
 At the west end, the former baptistery (north side) and approach to the stairs to the gallery (south) are separated from their respective aisles by twin moulded arches, each with a central column.
 The sanctuary is marked by a plain moulded chancel arch, from which hangs a suspended timber crucifix, installed in 1927.
 The sanctuary furnishings (panelling to east wall, altar, ambo, seating) are of pale oak, recent in date.
-However the fine east window remains, with depictions of St Bonaventure, St Elizabeth of Hungary and St Clare (1906, by Alexander Booker, detail at figure 3).
+However the fine east window remains, with depictions of St Bonaventure, St Elizabeth of Hungary and St Clare (1906, by Alexander Booker).
 This is the only stained glass in the church.

 Other furnishings of note include: